Tax Changes for 2024-2025: What Tax Pros Need to Know

 • Alternative minimum tax (AMT): The Alternative Minimum Tax exemption amount for single and married filing separate taxpayers is $85,700 for 2024 and begins to phase out at $609,350.
 The AMT exemption for married filing jointly is $133,300 and begins to phase out at $1,218,700.

-• Bonus depreciation: The bonus depreciation deduction will be 60% in 2024.
+• Bonus depreciation: The bonus depreciation deduction is 60% in for 2024 tax returns.

 • Gift tax exclusions: The annual gift tax exclusion increased to $18,000 in 2024, and the lifetime exclusion increased to $13.61 million.